Article written by Elisa

 Given the ease of accessibility, this French Riviera beach is perfect for couples wanting a romantic day out or a family with kids intent on splashing around in the bay.
 The water is very calm and easy for swimmers – there’s no risk of getting dumped by giant waves here.

-Plage des Marinières also has showers and toilets as well as lifeguard supervision throughout the peak season in July and August.
-Les Marinières Beach is also a stone’s throw from cafes, restaurants, and the charming old town of Villefranche-sur-Mer, which are all definitely worth exploring whilst you’re there.
+Plage des Marinières also has showers, toilets, and lifeguard supervision throughout the peak season in July and August.
+Les Marinières Beach is also a stone’s throw from cafes, restaurants, and the charming old town of Villefranche-sur-Mer, which are all definitely worth exploring while you’re there.
 Once you’ve had your fill of sunbaking, pop up to a local restaurant and enjoy a bucket of moules marinières for lunch.

 Plage de Castel, Nice